 The MobileLink Acetabular Cup System comes in two different versions: A cluster-hole press-fit cup and a multi-hole press-fit cup.
-Both versions of the shells are available in a TiCaP double coating or a TrabecuLink surface.
+Both versions of the shells are available in a PlasmaLink, a TiCaP double coating or a TrabecuLink surface.

-The TiCaP double coating combines a porous surface for primary fixation with our HX calcium phosphate coating.16
+The TiCaP double coating combines a porous surface for primary fixation with our osseoconductive HX calcium phosphate coating.
+This combination is designed to give optimal primary and secondary stability through accelerated osseointegration.